 - Find your perfect beach: jet-set Ilica, a 2km stretch of white sand, the child-friendly golden bays of Altinkum, or Pirlanta, popular with kitesurfers

 - Catch top Turkish DJs at Otto and Babylon, two of Istanbul’s hottest venues with summer outposts on Cark beach.
 Famous bands also perform at Ayayorgi and Piyade bay in July and August, attracting huge crowds

 - Treat yourself to a thermal spa in the curative hot springs at Ilica and Sifne

-- At dusk, climb up to the Acropolis of ancient Erythrai, a national heritage site 20km northeast of Cesme, and watch the sun set over the bay
+- Don't miss the sunset over the bay from the Acropolis of ancient Erythrai, a national heritage site 20km northeast of Cesme

 - Further afield, the spectacular 2500-year-old city of Ephesus is well worth the two-hour drive